Where is Area Code 430?

 History of the 430 Area Code

 The overlay of 430 onto the existing 903 area was implemented to reduce the inconvenience that would have resulted from splitting existing service areas.
 As a result, residents within the overlay region could keep their existing phone numbers while newly issued numbers would typically include the 430 prefix.
-The Federal Communications Commission (FCC, 45 L Street NE, Washington, DC 20554) approved this approach as it recognized the importance of minimizing disruption for both residential and business users.

 Demand for new telephone numbers in Texas remains strong, prompting ongoing monitoring by state regulators, such as the Public Utility Commission of Texas.
-For official announcements on area code changes and historical updates, visit the area code history guidelines on the commission’s website.

 How Many People Use the 430 Area Code?